 Alie says: "What happened with me is a very minor in comparison with what happened with my colleagues.

 "Houthi militias treat journalists as more dangerous than politicians or fighters.
-There is direct incitement against the journalists by Abdul Malik al-Houthi [the leader of the Houthis] himself."
+There is direct incitement against the journalists by Abdul Malik al-Houthi [the leader of the Houthis] himself."said RSF.
 Sometimes that attention has fatal consequences.
 On 2 June, Yemeni journalist Anwar al-Rakan died just days after being released by the Houthis in Taiz.
-He had faced a year of mistreatment, said RSF.
+He had faced a year of mistreatment,

 His family said he had been arrested while travelling through al-Houban on his way from Sanaa.
 Reports indicate that possession of press cards sealed his fate.